puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-enlightenment-windows-updates.md

 Along with the previous changes, there are changes that will happen regardless of whether the stable channel of the next version of Microsoft Edge is installed.

 - Microsoft Edge will de-register for the books and XML protocols that the next version of Microsoft Edge doesn't support.
 Users attempting to open these protocols will get a dialog that prompts them to choose a default app.
-Learn more about changes to books support ***LINK HERE***.
+Learn more about changes to books support at [Download an ePub app to keep reading e-books](https://nam06.safelinks.protection.outlook.com/?url=https%3A%2F%2Fsupport.microsoft.com%2Fhelp%2F4517840&data=02%7C01%7Cv-danwes%40microsoft.com%7Cc9f8571b880549c30fcf08d72be5eaf9%7C72f988bf86f141af91ab2d7cd011db47%7C1%7C0%7C637026138803983526&sdata=qtb3DvVZQ6H%2FFXnBievkl%2B%2BngAQXwl340PcH8kRc3y4%3D&reserved=0).

 ## Timeline